FIWARE/tutorials.Step-by-Step/docs/application-mashups.md

 ![](https://fiware.github.io/tutorials.Application-Mashup/img/create-workspace.png)

-Tthe workspace will open.
+The workspace will open.
 The URL in the browser bar will alter to `http://localhost:8000/<user>/<workspace>`.

 ![](https://fiware.github.io/tutorials.Application-Mashup/img/workspace.png)